ADD CONDITION

 Walgreens SF Menthol Cough Drops temporarily relieve cough associated with a cold, as well as occasional minor irritation and sore throat.

-For adults and children 5 years and over, allow 1 drop to dissolve slowly in the mouth.
-This may be repeated every two hours as necessary or as directed by a doctor.
+For adults and children 5 years and over, allow 1 drop to dissolve slowly in the mouth, which may be repeated every two hours as necessary or as directed by a doctor.

 What should I do if my cough persists?